How Designing Alliances Will Cultivate Cohesive Teams

 • What are we doing well?

-• Where do we need to focus more attention?
+• Where should we focus more attention?

 Where should we send your guide?